-In connection with the Group's operations, it may be necessary to call upon the assistance of intermediaries (consultants, advisors, business finders, negotiators, sales representatives and business partners) when they provide a service requiring specific expertise.
+In connection with the Group's operations, it may be appropriate to call upon the assistance of an intermediary (including a consultant, an advisor, a business finder, a negotiator, a sales representative and a business partner) when they provide a service and specific expertise necessary for the successful completion of the planned project.

 An intermediary whose trustworthiness and integrity have not been established or documented may not be called on to provide a service; nor may an intermediary perform procedures which are non-compliant with the Group's ethics rules.
-Therefore it is crucial to establish the trustworthiness and integrity of each intermediary to ensure that the Group is not involved in or associated with unlawful practices.
+Therefore it is crucial to establish the trustworthiness and integrity of each intermediary to ensure that the Group is not involved in or associated with unlawful or unethical practices.